Quantum Healing Pathways

 Philosophical Foundations of Traditional Korean Healing

-Traditional Korean healing is deeply rooted in philosophical principles that define its therapeutic approach and holistic perspective.
+these techniques is deeply rooted in philosophical principles that define its therapeutic approach and holistic perspective. (see National Center for Complementary and Integrative Health)

 Underlying Principles and Beliefs

-At the heart of traditional Korean healing are the principles of balance and harmony.
+At the heart of this therapy are the principles of balance and harmony.
 It believes in the interconnectedness of the human body with nature and the universe.
 This philosophy shapes the view that the body’s health relies on harmonious relationships with external and internal influences.

 Impacts of Taoism, Confucianism and Buddhism

-The impact of Taoism, Confucianism, and Buddhism deeply influenced traditional Korean healing.
+The impact of Taoism, Confucianism, and Buddhism deeply influenced this approach.
 Taoism brought the principle of Yin-Yang and the Five Elements, shaping the understanding of disease and healing.
 Confucianism’s focus on filial piety strengthened the preventive aspect of medicine.
 Meanwhile, Buddhism introduced the concept of meditation, significantly contributing to mind-body practices.

 Concept of Yin and Yang